coreboot/coreboot/Documentation/util.md

 * __nvidia__ - nvidia blob parsers
 * __nvramtool__ - Reads and writes coreboot parameters and displaying information from the coreboot table in CMOS/NVRAM. `C`
+* __pmh7tool__ - Dumps, reads and writes PMH7 registers on Lenovo
+ThinkPads.
+PMH7 is used for switching on and off the power of some devices on the board such as dGPU. `C`
 * __post__ - Userspace utility that can be used to test POST cards. `C`
 * __qualcomm__ - CMM script to debug Qualcomm coreboot environments.
 `CMM`